allenabraham999/spotify-data-analysis/README.md

 # spotify-data-analysis

-Dis some Linear regression on a spotify dataset containig 50 values.
+Did some Linear regression on a spotify dataset containig 50 values.